Twin Perspectives

 Samarkand

 Samarkand is the destination capital of Uzbekistan and the city welcomes and accommodates tourists with little issue.
-If you’re travelling as a solo female, you’ll blend in with the other groups of tourists and restaurants/cafes are geared towards the tourist trade.
+If you’re travelling as a solo female, you’ll blend in with the other groups of tourists, and the city’s many restaurants/cafes are geared towards the tourist trade.

-Like Bukhara, Samarkand also has tourist police that are easily accessible, should you require any support.
+Like Bukhara, Samarkand also has tourism police that are easily accessible, should you require any support.

 is uzbekistan safe for solo female travellers